stvnmbr1/Reelexa/README.md

-# Reeflexa
+# Reelexa
-Relaxed reefing with Alexa and Reef-Pi
+Relaxed reefing with IOT and Reef-Pi

 Creating an Alexa skill for reef-pi